ToshioCP/Gtk4-tutorial/src/sec3.src.md

 Top window (this term will be explained later) isn't visible when it is created.
 So you need to use the function above to show the window.

-Save the program as `pr3.c` and compile and run it.
+Save the program as `pr3.c`, then compile and run it.

 ~~~
 $ comp pr3